SS Princess Sophia: Last call for assistance

 One of the last distress messages, at 5:20pm by wireless operator David Robinson, stated, "For God's sake hurry, the water is coming into my room".
-Aware that Princess Sophia had weak wireless batteries, Cedar wired the passenger linke "We are coming.
+Aware that Princess Sophia had weak wireless batteries, Cedar replied "We are coming.
 Save your batteries."
 Princess Sophia's operator radioed back: "Alright I will.
 You talk to me so I know you are coming."
 This was the last wireless message from Princess Sophia.